Hypnobirthing Techniques: What Actually Works During Labor

 Contraction timing is useful when it helps you see a pattern, not when it makes you stare at your phone in fear.
 Track the start time, end time, length, and spacing, then put the screen down between contractions.

 Many hospitals and midwives give a call-in guideline such as contractions around five minutes apart, lasting one minute, for one hour, but your instructions may differ.
 Call sooner for bleeding, reduced baby movement, ruptured membranes with concerns, fever, severe pain between contractions, or anything that feels wrong.
-If timing helps you feel organized, use a contraction tracker and let your partner manage it.
+If timing helps you feel organized, use a and let your partner manage it.
 For a deeper look, see contraction timer meditation for calmer labor tracking.

 Partner Cues for Calm Birth Support